Wine Tasting Notes Explained (With Examples & Simple Template)

 Aromas: Cherry, raspberry, light spice

-Flavors: Red fruit, subtle oak, earthy undertones
+Flavors: Red fruit, subtle oak, earthy notes

 Structure: Light body, soft tannins, medium acidity